-Bangkok definitely has more than its fair share of cycling routes.
-You can even find some of these in the city centre, if your brave enough to ride in lower & mid Sukhumvit!
-Now that the parks are open and the kids are definitely looking for more things to do outside, we’ve listed a few great, safe family-friendly trails and routes that come highly recommended.
+But, don’t dismay if your family are cycling enthusiasts, Bangkok definitely has more than its fair share of cycling routes.
+You can even find some of these in the city centre, if you’re brave enough to ride around the green cycle lanes around lower & mid Sukhumvit!
+As the kids are definitely looking for more things to do outside, we’ve listed a few great, safe family-friendly trails and routes that come highly recommended.

 Peppermint Bike Park

 Peppermint Bike Park (click here for the BKK Kids review) is located in Lat Phrao.
 The park was created as an urban escape for cyclists who need to get their fix without having to travel for hours outside the city and features a variety of terrain that is suitable for every level of biker.
 There is a smooth, flat and well maintained asphalt path around its perimeter for beginners and a variety of twists, turns, bumps, bridges and challenges throughout for more advanced riders.

 Peppermint has, literally, everything you need for a family day of biking.
 You can rent bikes, helmets and other gear on site.
 Their equipment is modern and well maintained.
 You can also bike in the cooler evening time as the park has a well lit experience for peddling into the night!